Last updated 2 months ago

 Companies typically raise capital from investors for 3 primary purposes: acquisition, re-balancing the capital mix and growth.

-Raising capital for acquisition is a common strategy for companies to enhance value to shareholders.
+Raising capital for acquisition is a common strategy for companies to enhance value for shareholders.
 This strategy either allows companies to apply funds to enhance the value of an existing asset, or to acquire an external asset with benefit to the existing business.